spatie/laravel-data/README.md

     "birth_date": "1994-05-15T00:00:00+00:00"
 }
 ```
-With this package, you can easily construct data objects, nest them, add them to collections, send specific lazyloaded versions as an API resource, and transform the data object's structure as a TypeScript definition and even more.
+With this package, you can easily construct data objects, nest them, add them to collections, send specific lazy loaded versions as an API resource, and transform the data object's structure as a TypeScript definition and even more.

 Though this package is perfect to create simple data transfer objects when communicating between backend and frontend.
 For more complicated cases we recommend our [spatie/data-transfer-object](https://github.com/spatie/data-transfer-object) package.